Multi-Modal Multi-Task Federated Foundation Models for Next-Generation Extended Reality Systems: Towards Privacy-Preserving Distributed Intelligence in AR/VR/MR: Manifestations of SHIFT Dimensions: Why XR Represents a Unique Frontier for FedFMs?

 \subsubsection{(Dimension 3) \underline{\textbf{I}}nteractivity and Embodied Personalization}

 XR environments are not passive; instead, they are inherently interactive, responding to user's motion, attention, speech, and preference in real-time.
-This interactivity, combined with the embodied nature of XR (i.e., user movement, posture, and environment are part of the interaction loop), introduces new challenges for FedFM personalization: FedFMs must adapt continuously in XR devices, rather than post-hoc.
-Nevertheless, conventional FedFM personalization techniques, such as local fine-tuning, personalized output heads or adapters, are often resource-demanding or not quick/agile enough for XR scenarios, where real-time feedback and low-latency inference are critical.
+This interactivity, coupled with the embodied nature of XR (where user movement, posture, and environment are integral to the interaction loop), introduces unique challenges for FedFM personalization \cite{hatami2024survey}.
+Specifically, FedFMs must maintain generalizability while enabling continuous, low-latency, on-device adaptation.
+In this context, the collaborative training paradigm of FL, as integrated into M3T FedFMs, allows devices to aggregate locally trained/fine-tuned model components, thereby enhancing model generalizability compared to isolated, non-collaborative training.
+Additionally, the previously described fine-tuning techniques employed in M3T FMs can potentially enable effective model personalization.
+However, these fine-tuning strategies (e.g., prompt tuning, adding personalized task heads, or introducing adapters) may fall short in XR contexts, as they can be too resource-intensive or insufficiently responsive to support the real-time, low-latency demands of XR applications.
+Additionally, it remains unclear how frequently such local personalization should be triggered in practical XR scenarios, where user states and interactions evolve continuously in real-time.